Institutionalising structured dialogue between youth and municipalities

 - Macro environmental analysis and mapping of resources for each community/municipality

-- Identifying problems and solutions for current issue within each community/municipality
+- Identifying problems and solutions for the current issue within each community/municipality

 - Action plan for participants in order to have a practical active citizenship approach